Footvolley: Paraguay

 Paraguay was the first world champion of footvolley.
 Jesús, a Paraguayan, is considered the best player in the World Championship.

 Brazil

-Brasília (the capital of Brazil) has produced players like Eduardo Papel, Gabriel, Xeleleu, Jansen de Oliveira, Ramiro, Betola, Edinho, Hugão, and Luisinho who play.
+Brasília (the capital of Brazil) has produced Eduardo Papel, Gabriel, Xeleleu, Jansen de Oliveira, Ramiro, Betola, Edinho, Hugão, and Luisinho who play footvolley.
 They taught other popular young players including Belo, Marcelinho, Mário, Café, Diego and Lana (in female and unisex footvolley).
-The nine players also taught other players like Renato and Felipe.
+The first group of nine players also taught other players like Renato and Felipe.

 United Kingdom

 In April 1997, the England team accompanied football legends John Barnes and Niall Quinn to a tournament in Pattaya, Thailand organized by the Thai Footvolley Federation.
 England held two events in 2007, the Muller Rice Cake Open in Croyde and the Lamisil Once Footvolley Open in Brighton.
 Dirceu and Luigi were champions at both events, maintaining their unbeaten record and David and Gary, the England footvolley team pair, won the Shield Competition.